ushakc/Capstone_Project/README.md

-# Capstone_Project
+# Capstone Project for Data Engineering Boot Camp
+This project is executed as part of Capstone Project for Data Engineering Course from Per Scholas

+## Overview
-Data Analysis capstone project
+Manage ETL process and Data Analysis and Visualization for:
-This program allows the user to get information about customers and transactions using a program written in Python.

-The data is extracted from JSON files,and transformed using Pyspark, and will be loaded into Mariadb with spark using JDBC API
+- Credit Card System
+-  Loan Application System

+## Architecture

+## Configuration
 Created virtual environment for the project.
-The username and password for the maria db are stored in secret.txt and pushed into gitignore
+The username and password for the maria db are stored as environment variables and pushed into gitignore

+## Execution